idno/known/README.md

 License
 -------
-Known is licensed under the Apache Software License 2.0.
+Unless otherwise stated, Known is licensed under the Apache Software License 2.0.
 See LICENSE for more information.

+Known logos are (c) Known, Inc. Permission from Known, Inc is required to use the Known name or logo as part of any project, product, service, domain or company name, except as included in official themes distributed by Known.

+Third party libraries are licensed separately.

 Known also contains
 -------------------